-If you have been working with a company for a bit and consistently done well, you might want to consider asking about telecommuting.
+If you have been working with a company for a bit and consistently done well, you should consider asking about telecommuting.

-Make sure to have a list of the exact activities you can do from home and how you plan on maintaining connectivity.
+Make sure to have a list of the specific activities you can do from home and a detailed plan for how you will maintain connectivity.

 Make sure you have consistent internet access and the ability to use web-based meeting platforms, email, and anything else critical to your job.

-Want to learn how to find your own remote work?
+Want to learn how to find remote work?
 Check out the FREE Remote Work Masterclass!!